Japanese phrases | Most common phrases for everyday life

 Useful signs and messages in Japanese that you will often see.

-Entrance 入口 [i̥ɾiɡɯ̟ᵝt͡ɕɯ̥]
+Entrance in Japanese 入口 [i̥ɾiɡɯ̟ᵝt͡ɕɯ̥]

-Toilet トイレ [to̞i̯ɾe̞]
+Toilet in Japanese トイレ [to̞i̯ɾe̞]

-Exit 出口 [de̞ɡɯ̟ᵝt͡ɕɯ̥]
+Exit in Japanese 出口 [de̞ɡɯ̟ᵝt͡ɕɯ̥]

-Attention! 注意! [t͡ɕɯ̟ᵝːi̥]
+Attention! in Japanese 注意! [t͡ɕɯ̟ᵝːi̥]

-Police 警察 [ke̞ːsa̠t͡sɯ̥]
+Police in Japanese 警察 [ke̞ːsa̠t͡sɯ̥]

-Emergency services 救急サービス [kʲɯ̟ᵝːkʲɯ̟ᵝ sa̠ːbɯ̟ᵝsɯ̥]
+Emergency services in Japanese 救急サービス [kʲɯ̟ᵝːkʲɯ̟ᵝ sa̠ːbɯ̟ᵝsɯ̥]

-Fire brigade 消防署 [ɕo̞ːbo̞ːɕo̞]
+Fire brigade in Japanese 消防署 [ɕo̞ːbo̞ːɕo̞]

-Passage forbidden. 通行禁止。 [t͡sɯ̟ᵝːko̞ː kʲiɰ̃ɕi]
+Passage forbidden. in Japanese 通行禁止。 [t͡sɯ̟ᵝːko̞ː kʲiɰ̃ɕi]

-Caution! 危険! [kʲi̥ke̞ɴ]
+Caution! in Japanese 危険! [kʲi̥ke̞ɴ]

-This building is under video surveillance. この建物は監視カメラで監視されています。 [ko̞no̞ ta̠te̞mo̞no̞ wa̠ ka̠ɰ̃ɕi ka̠me̞ɾa̠ de̞ ka̠ɰ̃ɕi sa̠ɾe̞te̞ i̥ma̠sɯ̥]
+This building is under video surveillance. in Japanese この建物は監視カメラで監視されています。 [ko̞no̞ ta̠te̞mo̞no̞ wa̠ ka̠ɰ̃ɕi ka̠me̞ɾa̠ de̞ ka̠ɰ̃ɕi sa̠ɾe̞te̞ i̥ma̠sɯ̥]

 Numbers to 25 in Japanese